samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 During an adventure, the characters might travel long distances on trips that could take hours or days.
 The DM can summarize this travel without calculating exact distances or travel times, or the DM might have you use the travel pace rules below.

-If you need to know how fast you can move when every second matters, see the movement rules in “[Combat](#Combat)” later in this chapter.
+If you need to know how fast you can move when every second matters, see the movement rules in "[Combat](#Combat)" later in this chapter.

 > ### Marching Order
 >